utnet-org/utility-readonly/docs/architecture/README.md

 `VMLogic` contains all the implementations of host functions and is the interface between runtime and wasm. `VMLogic` is constructed when runtime applies function call actions.
-In `VMLogic`, interaction with NEAR blockchain happens in the following two ways:
+In `VMLogic`, interaction with UNC blockchain happens in the following two ways:

 * `VMContext`, which contains lightweight information such as current block